Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_3/README.md

 ## **Part 3- Inference in an RTL module**

-You can infer generic or parameters, control signals and AXI interfaces in your IPI design, while using module reference technology by following specific guidelines mentioned below.
+You can infer generic or parameters, control signals and AXI interfaces in your IP integrator  design, while using module reference technology by following specific guidelines mentioned below.

 1. Inferring Generics/Parameters in an RTL Module: If the source RTL contains generics or parameters, those are inferred at the time the module is added to the block design, and can also be configured in the re-customize Module Reference dialog box for a selected module.